 - Do you have a painful toothache that will not subside?

-- Do you have a loose or knocked-out tooth?
+- Do you have a loose, or partially or completely knocked-out tooth?

 - Are you experiencing extreme tooth sensitivity?